btihen/btihen/content/post_tech/phoenix_1_5_blog_w_friends/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Phoenix_1_5_blog_w_friends"
+title: "Phoenix 1.5 Blog with Friendship Relations"
-subtitle: "Relationships - 'has_many_through' and self-referential relations"
+subtitle: "Relationships - join_table, 'has_many_through' and self-referential relations"
-summary: ""
+summary: "In this article we cover join_tables, has_many_through and how simple it is to handle two ids on the same table with different names / meanings."
-authors: ["Bill Tihen"]
+authors: ["btihen"]
-tags: ["Relationships", "Templates", "Preloading"]
+tags: ["Relationships", "Join Table", "has_many_through", "self-references"]
 categories: ["Code", "Elixir", "Phoenix"]
 date: 2020-07-15T18:32:15+02:00
 lastmod: 2020-07-15T18:32:15+02:00